hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 ---

+## Code Contributions

+Code contributions are handled using [Pull Requests](../../pulls).
+Please ensure:

+1. You fork this repository
+2. You have an [Issue](../../issues) for any bug or feature you’re working on (to avoid duplicating effort).
+3. **All new code has tests** to prove it works as intended or fixes the issue.
+4. Follow our [Branching](#branching) and [Committing](#committing) guidelines.

+---

+## Branching

+We follow a trunk-based development approach.
+Typical branches:
+- `feature/...` for new features
+- `fix/...` for bug fixes

+The `main` branch should always be stable and production-ready.

+## Committing

+We use commit types like:
+- `feat`, `fix`, `docs`, `chore`, `test`, `refactor`, `style`

+Individual commit messages within PRs can be more descriptive and do not necessarily need the prefix, as long as they are clear and meaningful.

+## Merging

+- We recommend **squash and merge** to keep the commit history tidy.
+- Commits should be signed and verified if possible (e.g. `git commit -s -S -m "message"`).
+- Pull request titles should begin with types as appropriate (e.g. `feat: add some feature`).

+All Pull Requests must be approved by at least one member of the SDK team before merging.

+---

 ## Feature Requests

 We welcome new functionality or feature suggestions for the Python SDK.
 You can submit a feature request on the issue page [Issue Page for Feature Requests](https://github.com/hiero-ledger/hiero-sdk-python/issues).
 When submitting a feature, please make sure to: